 Don't throw it away!
 Your medical debt has been relieved.

-Sharing your story makes a difference: Your voice is powerful and our work relies on inspiration.
-By telling your story, you can help us bring attention to the growing medical debt crisis and inspire others to support debt relief.
+Sharing your story makes a difference: Your voice is powerful and telling your story can help us bring attention to the medical debt crisis and inspire others to support our cause.

 Michael Thomas partners with RIP Medical Debt for $2M in medical debt relief

 Americans are drowning in medical debt, so this nonprofit is buying — and relieving — it

 Nonprofit RIP Medical Debt Promises To Clear Away Thousands In Debt For A Penny On The Dollar